Knee osteoarthritis

 • Age: Aging increases the risk of developing knee osteoarthritis due to the natural wear and tear of cartilage.

-• Injuries: Injuries to the knee, such as fractures or sprains, can increase the risk of developing osteoarthritis in the future.
+• Injuries: Knee injuries, such as fractures or sprains, can increase the risk of developing osteoarthritis in the future.

 • Overweight or obesity: Excess weight can increase pressure on the knee joints, which can accelerate cartilage wear.